Exclusive previews and one-off experiences from just €5 a month

 *recently sold and redeveloped as a Hickey’s Pharmacy.
 There’s 3 chemists within 3 minutes walk.
 That’s in the now, not in the past.

 Call the Box Office:+353 1 8819 613

 Veronica Dyas is an artist working primarily through theatre, new text & installation.
 Facilitation, Action and LOVE are crucial to her practice.
 She works regularly with communities of identity, purpose and/or place, experience includes SAOL Project, Dublin’s Culture Connects; Artistic Director of the inaugural NEIC Halloween Festival; Roundabout Youth Theatre, Dublin Youth Theatre, The Abbey Theatre’s Community & Education Department and Focus Ireland.
-‘In My Bed’, Dublin Fringe Festival 2011 marked a shift in her practice toward embodied autobiographical work.
-She presented her creative research project HERE & NOW (2012-2015) exploring housing, homelessness, and the practice of walking at Project Arts Centre & SCIENCE GALLERY, the culminating performance ‘i live here now’ is part of Where We Live presented by THISISPOPBABY with St. Patrick’s Festival in March.
+In response to the economic crash and subsequent Negative Equity & Mortgage Arrears crisis, she began her creative research project HERE & NOW exploring housing, homelessness, and the practice of walking, presenting in stages at THISISPOPBABY with St. Patrick’s Festival Where We Live (2018); Project Arts Centre (2014) & SCIENCE GALLERY (2015), beginning at Sorcha Kenny’s Walking We Ask Questions (DFF 2012).
+‘In My Bed’, (DFF 2011) marked a shift in her practice toward embodied autobiographical work.
 Veronica studied Drama & Theatre Studies with Sociology at Trinity College Dublin and holds an MA in Text & Performance Studies from RADA & King’s College London.